Ronan-Francis/artificial_intelligence/README.md

 Similarly, **OR** returns 1 if either input is 1.
 The perceptron updates its weights accordingly and converges in fewer epochs—only 3 in this example.
 Once training completes, inputs \(\{1,0\}\), \(\{0,1\}\), and \(\{1,1\}\) all yield 1, while \(\{0,0\}\) remains 0.
 This further illustrates how quickly a single-layer perceptron can learn linear boundaries.

 Finally, the lab highlights how single-layer perceptrons solve linearly separable problems but cannot handle more complex, non-linearly separable tasks.
 By observing the epochs needed to converge, you gain insight into how the learning rate and threshold influence convergence speed and classification accuracy.
-This concludes the lab.